 - Check the furniture and stairs as they may be unstable.
 The same goes for the ceiling, windows, and doors.
 They may be in danger of collapsing.

 - Open your windows to ventilate your home as well as help it dry out faster.
-You may also use high capacity air movers and dehumidifiers in order to dry out the humidity faster
+You may also use high capacity air movers and industrial dehumidifiers in order to dry out the humidity faster

 - Any items that absorbed water and cannot be cleaned or disinfected such as stuffed animals, mattresses, carpeting, etc. needs to be thrown out.
 When in doubt, just throw it out.
 Remember, contaminated water!